shikha-dataengineer/crypto-price-tracker/README.md

-# Real-Time Cryptocurrency Price Tracker ETL Pipeline
+# Cryptocurrency Price Analysis Pipeline on Google Cloud

 ## Overview
 This project implements an automated ETL pipeline to load, clean, and visualize real-time cryptocurrency price data using Google Cloud Platform (GCP) tools like **Cloud Storage**, **BigQuery**, and **Looker Studio**.